autoloadnextpost/alnp-documentation/en_US/theme-selectors.md

 ## For theme developers

-If you are a developer submitting your WordPress theme to the WordPress.org theme directory then maybe you want to add theme support with the theme selectors you just found so your users don't have to follow the same process.
+If you are a developer submitting your WordPress theme to the WordPress.org theme directory, then you may want to add theme support for Auto Load Next Post.
+Using the theme selectors you just found you can add theme support so your users don't have to follow the same process.

-Simply use `add_theme_support` function for Auto Load Next Post as shown in the example below and the next time your theme is used with Auto Load Next Post, the theme selectors will be set automatically.
+Simply use the `add_theme_support` function and the next time your theme is used with Auto Load Next Post installed, the theme selectors will be set automatically for that user upon activation.

-[add_theme_support](https://developer.wordpress.org/reference/functions/add_theme_support/) must be called in your theme's functions.php file to work and it must be hooked to `after_setup_theme`.
+The [add_theme_support](https://developer.wordpress.org/reference/functions/add_theme_support/) function must be called in your theme's `functions.php` file to work and it must be hooked to `after_setup_theme`.
 See example below.

 ```php
 /**